 Staying overnight in an ice hotel

-Why would you stay overnight in an icy room (-5 degrees) on slightly stinky furs and pay a lot for it?
+Why would you stay overnight in an icy room on slightly stinky furs and pay for it?
 Because it is huge fun!

 Artful ice sculptures, an ice bar with cocktails served in ice glasses, an ice chapel and a honeymoon suite, outdoor hot tube with champagne and an excellent restaurant.